-The wording of all Jurats completed in California after January 1, 2015 must be in the form as set forth within this Jurat.
-There are no exceptions, if a Jurat to be completed does not follow this form, the notary must correct the verbiage by using a jurat stamp containing the correct wording or attaching a separate jurat form such as this one with does contain the proper wording.
-In addition, the notary must require an oath or affirmation from the document signer regarding the truthfulness of the contents of the document.
+State of California County of Riverside - ) Subscribed and sworn to (or affirmed) to before me on this 4 day of April , 20 24 by Jose Alegand 10 Braicovich Comments of the comments of th C L KINTER COMM.
+12373474 NOTARY PUBLIC CALIFORNIA RIVERSIDE COUNTY My Corrent Explice September 02, 2025 Seal) OPTIONAL INFORMATION INSTRUCTIONS DESCRIPTION OF THE ATTACHED DOCUMENT The wording of all Jurats completed in California after January 1, 2015 must be in the form as set forth within this Jurat.
+There are no exceptions, if a Jurat to be completed does not follow this form, the notary must correct the verblage by using a jural stamp containing the correct wording or attaching a separate jurat form such as this one with does contain the proper wording, in addition, the notary must require an oath or affirmation from the document algore regarding the truthfulness of the contents of the document.
 The document must be signed AFTER the oath or affirmation, if the document was previously signed, it must be re-signed in front of the notary public during the jurat process.

-- State and county information must be the state and county where the document signer(s) personally appeared before the notary public. - Date of notarization must be the date the signer(s) personally appeared which must also be the same date the jurat process is completed. - Print the name(s) of the document signer(s) who personally appear at the time of notarization. - Signature of the notary public must match the signature on file with the office of the county clerk. - The notary seal impression must be clear and photographically reproducible.
-Impression must not cover text or lines.
-If seal impression smudges, re-seal if a sufficient area permits, otherwise complete a different jurat form. - Additional information is not required but could help to ensure this jurat is not misused or attached to a different document. - Indicate title or type of attached document, number of pages and date. - · Securely attach this document to the signed document with a staple.
+(Title or description of attached document) State and county information must be the state and county where the (Title or description of attached document continued) document signer(s) personally appeared before the notary public.
+Date of notarization must be the date the signer(s) personally appeared which must also be the same date the jurat process is Number of Pages Document Date completed.
+Print the name(s) of the document signer(s) who personally appear at the time of notarization.
+Additional information Signature of the notary public must match the signature on file with the office of the county clerk.
+The notary seal impression must be clear and photographically reproducible impression must not cover text or lines.
+If seal impression smudges, re-seal if a sufficient area permits, otherwise complete a different jurat form.

+Additional information is not required but could help to ensure this jural is not misused or attached to a different document.

+Indicate title or type of attached document, number of

+· Securely attach this document to the signed document with a staple.